Greensand321/Music_Indexer/README.md

 ### Playlist generator feedback

 When you start a playlist job (tempo/energy buckets, *More Like This*, Auto‑DJ, or auto‑creating clustered playlists), the app automatically switches to the **Log** tab.
 The tab shows timestamped messages from the playlist helpers (feature gathering, similarity calculations, and playlist writes) so you can see that background work is running without waiting for a popup.
+The Tempo/Energy Buckets tool now accepts custom BPM ranges and energy thresholds and can write the resulting `.m3u` files to any folder you choose.

 Cluster generation writes progress into `<method>_log.txt` inside your library so you can review the steps later.